janmarkuslanger/software-architecture-guide/README.md

 ## Definition

 Für SA gibt es keine einheitliche Definition.
-An dieser Stelle sollen mehrere Autoren zitiert werden.
+An dieser Stelle sollen mehrere Autoren/Organisationen zitiert werden.

 "Architecture is about the important stuff.
 Whatever that is." - Ralph Johnson

 "The goal of software architecture is to minimize the human resources required to build and maintain the required system" - Robert C. Martin

+"Fundamental concepts or properties of a system in its environment embodied in its elements, relationships, and in the principles of its design and evolution." - ISO/IEC/IEEE 42010

 ## Aufgaben eines Software Architekten